Wondahs/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Learning variables, if, else, while
+Learning variables, if, else, and while